Northwest Natural (NYSE:NWN) Issues FY 2021 Earnings Guidance

+Northwest Natural (NYSE:NWN) last announced its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported ($0.02) EPS for the quarter, beating analysts’ consensus estimates of ($0.13) by $0.11.
+Northwest Natural had a return on equity of 9.15% and a net margin of 11.04%.
+The company had revenue of $148.90 million during the quarter, compared to the consensus estimate of $142.64 million.
+During the same quarter in the prior year, the firm earned ($0.17) EPS.
+The company’s quarterly revenue was up 10.4% compared to the same quarter last year.
+As a group, research analysts forecast that Northwest Natural will post 2.58 earnings per share for the current fiscal year.

-A number of equities research analysts have recently issued reports on the company.
-Wells Fargo & Company increased their target price on Northwest Natural from $49.00 to $58.00 and gave the company an equal weight rating in a research note on Thursday, May 6th.
-Zacks Investment Research upgraded Northwest Natural from a hold rating to a buy rating and set a $60.00 target price on the stock in a research report on Friday.
-TheStreet upgraded Northwest Natural from a c+ rating to a b- rating in a research report on Thursday.
-Maxim Group reissued a buy rating and set a $74.00 price objective on shares of Northwest Natural in a research note on Friday.
-Finally, Williams Capital reaffirmed a buy rating on shares of Northwest Natural in a research report on Friday, April 23rd.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
-The company presently has an average rating of Buy and a consensus price target of $60.00.
+A number of research firms have recently weighed in on NWN.
+Zacks Investment Research raised shares of Northwest Natural from a hold rating to a buy rating and set a $60.00 price target on the stock in a research note on Friday, August 6th.
+TheStreet raised shares of Northwest Natural from a c+ rating to a b- rating in a research note on Thursday, August 5th.
+Wells Fargo & Company upped their price target on shares of Northwest Natural from $49.00 to $58.00 and gave the stock an equal weight rating in a research note on Thursday, May 6th.
+Williams Capital reissued a buy rating on shares of Northwest Natural in a research report on Friday, April 23rd.
+Finally, Maxim Group reissued a buy rating and set a $74.00 target price on shares of Northwest Natural in a research report on Friday, August 6th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
+The stock presently has an average rating of Buy and an average price target of $60.00.

 About Northwest Natural